 Owing to the coronavirus, here’s what happened: “The Federal Reserve implemented two emergency interest rate cuts since the coronavirus outbreak, bringing the yield on Treasury bonds to almost 0 percent.
 Furthermore, the stock market crash can have an effect on interest rates, too.
 When investors start thinking the stock market is too risky – like right now – they sell their stocks and buy bonds.
 The increased demand pushes the price of bonds higher.
 The higher the price of bonds, the lower the interest payment – called the yield – is relative to the price.
 When bond yields are lower, mortgage rates are lower, too.”

 But the downside is that it may be harder to get a mortgage with higher credit scores required.
 “Chase now requires borrowers to have a 700 credit score and a 20 percent downpayment to get a mortgage.”

-How Buying a House in Council Bluffs and Omaha Will NOT Be Different This Summer
+How Buying a House in Omaha and Omaha Will NOT Be Different This Summer